 See also Vagus Nerve Stimulation (VNS) medical policy 07.01.60

-Gastric electrical stimulation (eg, Enterra™ Therapy) may be considered medically necessary and, therefore, covered for the following humanitarian device exemption (HDE) indication granted by the US Food and Drug Administration (FDA) for the treatment of chronic intractable (drug refractory) nausea and vomiting secondary to gastroparesis of diabetic or idiopathic etiology when the following criteria are met:
+Gastric electrical stimulation (eg, Enterra™ Therapy) may be considered medically necessary for the humanitarian device exemption (HDE) indication granted by the US Food and Drug Administration (FDA) for the treatment of chronic intractable (drug refractory) nausea and vomiting secondary to gastroparesis of diabetic or idiopathic etiology when the following criteria are met:

 An institutional review board (IRB) must approve the use of gastric electrical stimulation for the treatment of gastroparesis to ensure that it will be used in accordance with the HDE indication(s) granted by the FDA.
 Documentation of IRB approval may be requested to ensure compliance with such indications.